Lectures on Foliation Dynamics: Barcelona 2010: Matchbox Manifolds

 For a word $\omega_0$ let $\Omega_{\omega_0} = \overline{\G \cdot \omega_0}$ denote the closure of the translates of the ``basepoint'' $\omega_0$.
 Then $\Omega_{\omega_0}$ is compact and totally disconnected, and the action of $\G$ restricts to an action on $\Omega_{\omega_0}$, clearly with a dense orbit.
 If $\Omega_{\omega_0}$ is minimal and not periodic for the $\G$-action, then it is expansive.
 Otherwise, it is essentially impossible to predict the dynamical properties of the restricted action of $\G$ on $\Omega_{\omega_0}$.

 If $\G$ is finitely generated, then the choice of a Riemann surface $\Sigma$ whose fundamental group maps onto $\G$ yields, via the suspension construction, a $2$-dimensional matchbox manifold $\fM$ whose holonomy pseudogroup is defined by the action of $\G$ on $\Omega_{\omega_0}$.
 This construction is clearly related to both of the above constructions, using graphs and using translates of tiles.
-But at least in these cases, the dynamical properties are related to either the structure of the graph, or of the tiling of the space.
+In these cases, the dynamical properties are related to either the structure of the graph, or the geometry of the tiling.

 For the case where $\G = \mZ^n$ there is an alternate approach to choosing invariant closed subsets of $\Omega_{\sigma} \subset \Omega_{\G, m}$, using translation-invariant pattern rules.
 When $\Omega_{\sigma}$ is non-empty, this yields generalized subshifts of finite type, which are called algebraic dynamical systems.
 There is an extensive literature on these examples, especially relating their dynamical properties to commutative algebra and number theory.
 For example, the textbooks by Graham Everest and Thomas Ward \cite{EverestWard1999} and Klaus Schmidt \cite{Schmidt1995} give introductions to the dynamics of algebraically defined actions of $\mZ^n$, and the papers \cite{BoyleLind1997,ELMW2001} lead to the more recent works, following the citations to these papers.